-The Kaua'i North Shore Shuttle service will launch in early June and run between Princeville and the Hā’ena State Park stopping at various points along the way.
+The Kaua'i North Shore Shuttle service will launch the website and begin booking reservations on June 17, with the first shuttles running June 21, 2019 and run between Princeville and the Hā’ena State Park stopping at various points along the way.
 We will service visitors and residents alike with stops at merchant centers and County lifeguarded beaches.

-A Kaua'i North Shore Shuttle reservation (which will include a required Hā’ena State Park day pass) will be necessary to access Hā'ena State Park if the reserved parking lot is full.
+A Kaua'i North Shore Shuttle reservation (which will include a visitors required Hā’ena State Park day pass.
+Residents will not need a reservation for park entrance) will be necessary to access Hā'ena State Park if the reserved parking lot is full.
 Shuttle reservations may be purchased online at kauaiNSshuttle.com beginning in mid-May 2019.

 FAQ - General